Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Experiments

-In the real robot experiment, policies with the Arm dataset show deteriorated performance.
-Although Arm dataset contains data collected from 3D reconstructed space of the same real room, the policies trained with Arm dataset cannot work well in the real world environment, i.e., they fail in sim-to-real transfer.
+In the real robot experiment, policies with the Arm dataset show deteriorated performances.
+Although the Arm dataset contains data collected in a simulated room where the real experiment was conducted, the policies trained with this dataset could not work well in the real environment, i.e., they failed in sim-to-real transfer.
 Conversely, performances of IL and MPC with GS$^+$ dataset are as good in real-world experiments as in the simulation.
-Our method of MPC with GS$^+$ showed the best overall performance.
+Our method of MPC with GS$^+$ shows the best overall performance.
 The performance of Arm data policies in reality would be increased if millions of real-world datasets could be collected with robotic arms placed in various environments.
-However, our method achieves a good performance without such high-cost data collection, through data collected by a wheeled robot.
+However, our method achieved good performance without such high-cost data collection, through the data collected by a wheeled robot.